Qudit-native measurement protocol for dynamical correlations using Hadamard tests: Numerical results

 A fair comparison between our Hadamard-test protocol and the linear-response protocol also requires a discussion of the experimental resources required for their implementation.
 In what follows, we discuss the cases of measuring the unequal-time commutator and anti-commutator separately.

-For the commutator, the linear-response protocol requires a standard Hermitian perturbation, which may be either single-body, as in the case of spin--spin dynamical correlations, or involve few-body interactions.
-Importantly, the protocol typically admits ancilla-free realizations, where the perturbation is exerted directly on the system, e.g., in the form of a rapid change of the couplings in the Hamiltonian or as a unitary gate in a quantum circuit.
+For the commutator, the linear-response protocol requires a standard Hermitian perturbation, which either may be single-body, as in the case of spin--spin dynamical correlations, or may involve few-body interactions.
+Importantly, the protocol typically admits ancilla-free realizations, where the perturbation is exerted directly on the system, e.g., in the form of a rapid change in the couplings in the Hamiltonian or as a unitary gate in a quantum circuit.
 By contrast, the protocol based on Hadamard tests requires an ancillary qubit and two entangling operations between this qubit and the system.
-Thus, depending on the device and scenario at hand, a decision has to be made between additional errors from shot noise and bias (for the linear-response protocol, see \cref{fig:lambda_plot}), and potential errors from faulty gates (for the Hadamard-test protocol).
-One way of circumventing the need of a physical ancilla for the Hadamard-test is to use qudits with a number of controllable levels equal to double the local Hilbert space dimension of the system we want to simulate (e.g., $d=6$ in the example above).
+Thus, depending on the device and scenario at hand, a decision has to be made between additional errors from shot noise and bias (for the linear-response protocol; see \cref{fig:lambda_plot}) and potential errors from faulty gates (for the Hadamard-test protocol).
+One way of circumventing the need for a physical ancilla for the Hadamard test is to use qudits with the number of controllable levels equal to double the local Hilbert space dimension of the system we want to simulate (e.g., $d=6$ in the example above).

 In our benchmarks of the anti-commutator, we have considered an implementation-agnostic \enquote{ideal} non-Hermitian linear-response measurement, where a non-Hermitian perturbation directly acts on the system degrees of freedom.
 However, physical realizations of this scenario typically incur additional experimental overhead, e.g., entangling the system with an ancilla and performing postselected measurements on the ancilla state~\cite{Geier2022}.
-Therefore, engineering an (approximate) effective non-Hermitian Hamiltonian requires similar resources as the Hadamard-test protocol.
+Therefore, engineering an (approximate) effective non-Hermitian Hamiltonian requires resources similar to those of the Hadamard-test protocol.